 Poster sessions are a valuable method for authors to present papers and meet with interested attendees for in-depth technical discussions.
 Therefore, it is important that you display your results clearly to attract people who have an interest in your work and your paper.

-All posters will be on display at various times over two days of the conference.
-Please check the “Posters Program” and the “Draft Program” for the date and time of your display.
-Posters will be displayed for both sessions for the day you are scheduled.
+All posters will be on display at various times during the conference.
+A confirmation will be sent to you (as well as posted on the website), once your poster is accepted, noting the date of your display.
 You will need to hang your poster up between 8:30 AM and 9:00 AM on your display day.
-A handout will be provided on-site listing the location of your poster board for your paper.
+A handout will be provided on-site listing the location of your poster board for your poster.

-In addition, you must stand by your poster during your POSTER PRESENTATION TIMES.
-Please check the Posters and Draft Programs for your presentation time.
-You must stand by your poster during the scheduled poster times or you will be counted as a no show.
+In addition, you must stand by your poster during your POSTER PRESENTATION TIME.
+Please check the on line schedule, when posted, for presentation times.
+You must stand by your poster to be qualified for “best poster award” consideration.
+Conference attendees will be visiting and voting for the best posters.

 Preparing your Poster Presentation before the Conference